-George A. Smith – Second in command of the Mormon Church at the time of the Mountain Meadows Massacre, it is not known as to whether Smith had prior knowledge of the attack that took place upon the Fancher-Baker wagon train.
+George A. Smith – First Counselor in the First Presidency to church president Brigham Young at the time of the Mountain Meadows Massacre, it is not known as to whether Smith had prior knowledge of the attack that took place upon the Fancher-Baker wagon train.

 William C. Stewart – Second Lieutenant in the Iron County Militia, indicted in the massacre.

 David Tullis – A private in the Iron County Militia, his participation is disputed.